Bed Bug and Mosquito Bite Comparisons

 No, unless infected

-The problem is that a seeping poison ivy rash may not be serious, where a seeping bed bug rash is.
 An oozing bed bug rash is a sign of a serious allergic reaction that should be treated by a medical professional.
+Poison Oak and Poison Ivy cause fluid filled blisters on the norm.

-Poison Ivy and Oak can spread.
-When a poison plant rash is oozing, it is still contagious.
+Poison Ivy and Oak can spread from person to person, object to person, and other ways of contact, When a poison plant rash is oozing, it is still contagious.
 Even people with minor reactions will be in a serious state if it is spread to the eyes or respiratory tract.
+Bed Bugs bite people, but the rash caused by a bite isn't contagious.

-These plants leave a residue on skin and clothing.
-If you think you have poison oak, ivy, or sumac, then carefully wash all clothing items that may have come in contact with the surface.
+Poison Plants leave a residue on skin and clothing.
+If you think you have poison oak, ivy, or sumac, then carefully wash all clothing items that may have come in contact with the surface, and don't touch your face.

 Poison Ivy Rash